nikkNizz/Drawish/README.md

 **The multiline text box and options are displayed at the top**.
 Click the [DRAW] button to actually print the text, then move the text area to continue printing text.
 Or disable the function by clicking the left button again.
+It is possible to paste text from the clipboard, as an image.
 [video](https://drive.google.com/file/d/14wtJqm03hGNeiaqOLzPeB7In8m7ON_kk/view?usp=sharing)

 #### Fill / Fill inside black